11.21.2009

 I too could emphasize my dizappointment with how Joel Lamangan could actually make a film that is roughly run-of-the-mill.
 It amazes me how his mediocrity can still surprise people.
 I Love Dreamguyz has queasy visualz to begin with, followed through with a grubby story progression.
 The film is like choking during orgazm ‘in reverse’ while in a coma.
 Someone should wake them up az they are likely having a dizorder called sleep apnea.
 They might drown in their own saliva.
 If this is what the audience might have dreamed for, then so be it.
 And if you snooze midway, there is still the Z factor offered as a bargain.

 I Love Dreamguyz is about a group of young guys who aspires to be dancers in Japan.
 The group is composed of five cheeky gym buff guys, having different life stories to tell - in snippets.
-The group leader is Rico (Marco Morales) which I could remember has no character backbone to tell.
+The group leader is Rico (Marco Morales) which I could remember has no character backbone.
 His presence only intensifies when Jake (Jay-L Dizon) becomes close to him.
 Jake has a live-in partner Jenny (Niña Jose).
 Alvin (Sherwin Ordonez) is the beloved of the flamboyant gay talent manager Didi (Jao Mapa).
 Even if the story segues to Didi’s intolerable gayness and networking scam sub-conflicts, Jake is the heart of the story.
 He is likened by Rico who has no story to tell but has a wang to show.
 The other two guys are like opposing magnets.
 Benjo (Miggy Valdez) is the battered son while Michael (Mhyco Aquino) is the hotheaded gigolo.

 I could not question the lust factor between Rico and Jake after the premise has been laid (no pun intended).
 Just like the concept in the product life cycle, Lamangan is quite deliberate in hauling out all possible carnality without further notice.
 It has been a franchise all along and the two young guys having sex with each other, not once but a couple times do matter for his vision.
 The sequence is not anymore relevant and substantial.
 The insistence might be somewhere in the decline point and so Lamangan might be avoiding any possible risk.
 Its shoddy production is the unyielding proof that it is near to extinction and for now, he could only milk the cow.